 In the world of finance, there is one number that arguably matters more than any other and it is on the way out.
-LIBOR, or the London Inter-bank Offered Rate, is the rate that banks charge each other for short-term loans — it’s used as a benchmark for other debt instruments such as government bonds, corporate loans, etc. LIBOR presently serves as the benchmark rate for over USD 200 trillion of US dollar-based derivatives and loans.
-The financial industry is trying to create a realistic alternative to LIBOR, but it will be challenging to switch seamlessly over to a newly created index by 2021.
+Libor, or the London Inter-bank Offered Rate, is the rate that banks charge each other for short-term loans — it’s used as a benchmark for other debt instruments such as government bonds, corporate loans, etc. Libor presently serves as the benchmark rate for over US$200 trillion of US dollar-based derivatives and loans.

 - TGCR – Tri-party General Collateral Rate: Based on trade-level tri-party data

 - BGCR – Broad General Collateral Rate: TGCR + GCF repo